 Net cash used in financing activities was \$86.0 million during 2017, as compared to \$34.1 million of net cash provided by financing activities during 2016.

-The \$86.0 million of cash used in financing activities during 2017 consisted of:
+The factors contributing to the \$86.0 million of net cash used in financing activities during 2017 are detailed above.